ibbydiggy250/ai110-module2show-pawpal-starter/reflection.md

 - What part of this project are you most satisfied with?

+I am  most satisfied with the task implementation.
+I think all of my attributes are properly implemented, the completion feature seems to be working well, and I am especially proud of the way I implemented the sorting and filtering methods.
+It looks professional, and the implementation is very clean.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?

+I would improve the generate schedule feature better.
+Since it was an optional feature that I added, but I didnt implement it fully.
+Next iteration, I believe this is a feature that I would want to work on more

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+While AI is good at designing algorithms, it needs to have a strong plan with examples implemented before applying it.
+If its not given this blueprint, it will implement this algorithm wrong.
+By using the UML and describing each feature I wanted implemented fully, the AI was able to make these algorithms more effectively, and not generate thousands of lines of code.